 - Seared Salmon with Cucumber Mango Salsa

-Did you make this Chicken and Asparagus recipe?
+Did you make this Lemon Garlic Chicken and Asparagus Skillet?
 I’d love to know how it turned out!
-Leave me a comment and a rating!
+Leave a comment and a rating below.

 - 2 tsp italian seasoning